UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Never attempt to move the line with any object, even non-conductive materials like wood.

-Immediate Actions to Take When You Spot a Downed Line
+Immediate Actions to Take When You Spot a Fallen Wire

 As soon as you spot a fallen wire, your only priority is securing the immediate area to protect human life.
 Property damage is entirely secondary when you are dealing with exposed high-voltage electricity.
-You cannot tell if a power line is actively energized simply by looking at it, which means you must treat every hanging or grounded cable as a severe threat.
+Because you cannot tell if a power line is actively energized simply by looking at it, you must treat every hanging or grounded cable as a severe threat.
+If you find yourself near a broken utility pole or a sagging line, follow this high-visibility safety checklist:

 Downed Power Line Scenarios: Quick-Reference Guide